Giroud sends message to Lampard that he can be Chelsea's main striker | Goal.com

 Giroud sends message to Lampard that he can be Chelsea's main striker

-With Tammy Abraham at just 70 per cent fitness, and Michy Batshuayi having been poor in the loss to Manchester United, Chelsea's third-choice striker Olivier Giroud sent a message to Frank Lampard against Premier League rivals Tottenham.
+With Tammy Abraham at just 70 per cent fitness and Michy Batshuayi having been poor in the loss to Manchester United, Chelsea's third-choice striker Olivier Giroud sent a big message to Frank Lampard against Premier League rivals Tottenham.

 The Frenchman helped Chelsea to arrest a run of four league games without a win, a sequence that has seen Chelsea lose their cushion in the top four and instead enter a scramble for the Champions League places that extends downwards to mid-table.